FederatedAI/FATE/fate_test/README.rst

 testsuite
 ==============

-A useful script to running FATE's testsuites.
+A useful script to running FATE's test.

 quick start
 -----------